Mixing Text and Image in SwiftUI

 .underline() // Does not change Text type

-// .background(Color.yellow) // The background is a modifier for the View protocol, which will change the Text type and cannot be used
+// .background(Color.yellow) // Background is a modifier for the View protocol, changes Text type, and cannot be used

 let b = Text(str)